mitsuhiko/insta-website/content/docs/advanced.md

 The path to the glob macro is relative to the location of the test file.
 It uses the `globset` crate for actual glob operations.

+### Filtering globs

+If the `INSTA_GLOB_FILTER` environment variable is set, it is interpreted as another glob matcher which glob included paths must match to be executed.
+This is primarily useful for debugging, as it allows you to narrow your test execution to just the snapshot you're interested in without pulling it into a separate test.

 ## Custom Descriptions and Infos

 Sometimes the information shown in the insta review screen is insufficient for